hubisan/searx-userstyle-dark-theme/readme.md

 ### Firefox Manual Installation

 - Go to your profile folder ([about:support](about:support) > Open Folder).
-- Go to the chrome folder (create it if it doesn't exist).
+- Go into the chrome folder (create it if it doesn't exist).
+- Add the file searx-dark-theme-stylish.css.
-- Insert everything from searx-dark-theme-stylish.css into userContent.css (create it if it doesn't exist).
+- Create the file userContent.css if it doesn't exist.
+- Add an import rule to userContent.css: `@import url("searx-dark-theme-stylish.css");`
 - Restart the browser.

 ## Screenshot